 You may have given notice already and had to postpone your ceremony because of the coronavirus outbreak.
 If your ceremony has to be rearranged to take place after your authority to marry has expired, we will need to take your notice again.
 In these circumstances, and if the venue has not changed, we will waive the additional notice fee.

 Weddings and ceremonies

 Kingdown Crematorium and grounds are open for visitors.
-We ask visitors to observe social distancing guidelines, by keeping two metres apart.

 More information at the webpage: Kingsdown Crematorium

 All cemeteries (Kingsdown, Radnor Street and Whitworth Road) are open for visitors.
-We ask visitors to observe social distancing guidelines, by keeping two metres apart.

 Service running as normal, but please avoid coming to the Civic Offices unless it's absolutely necessary.
 Instead, call 01793 445503.

 If you have financial concerns with housing, see our webpage: COVID-19 - Support for council housing tenants

 Service running as normal.
 However, please avoid visiting Customer Services reception on Princes Street unless it is absolutely necessary.
 Call 01793 445503 or email firstname.lastname@example.org for homelessness assistance, including any concerns about your income/rent/mortgage, or if you have received an eviction notice.